trinhlehainam/Isekaijitaku/ansible/services/forgejo-rootless/BACKUP.md

 8. Verifies container existence before performing cleanup operations
 9. Cleans up temporary files in containers
 10. Creates a backup report with detailed component status and error information
-11. Notifies the service recovery handler to restore services to their original state
+11. Notifies the service rollback handler to return services to their original state
-12. Recovers services to their original state (running or stopped) based on preserved state information
+12. Rolls back services to their original state (running or stopped) based on preserved state information

 ## Running Backups